shodhan-rai/SHODHANRAI_DYNAMICDEADLINE_VCET/README.md

   - Mid: 7 days from the present date.
   - High: 2 days from the present date.
 - Automatically extends due dates for all tasks in the "In Progress" section by 2 days when a high-priority task is moved there.
+- Reduces due dates for tasks in 'In Progress' section by 2 days when high priority task is moved out of 'In Progress' section.
+- Prevents redundant due date extensions and due date reductions.

 ## Prerequisites
 - Python 3.11 or above